BarthPaleologue/CosmosJourneyer/CONTRIBUTING.md

 ## Contribution ideas

-There is still plenty to do on CosmosJourneyer.
+There is still plenty to do on Cosmos Journeyer.
 Here are some ideas of contributions you can make (with stars indicating the difficulty of the task):

 ### Visuals